Skip to content

 print(result["summarize"].text)

-compile() converts the Construct into a LangGraph StateGraph, wires all edges, infers the state schema, and compiles. run() executes the graph and returns the final state with framework internals stripped out.
+compile() converts the Construct into a LangGraph StateGraph, wires all edges, infers the state schema, and compiles.
+Your llm_factory and prompt_compiler are passed here as keyword arguments — they are captured per-compile, not registered globally. run() executes the graph and returns the final state with framework internals stripped out.

 Every field you pass in input= also flows into config["configurable"], so your prompt compiler can read them via config["configurable"]["topic"].
 This is how pipeline-level metadata (topic, project_root, whatever you need) reaches every node without threading it through state manually.